Polystar Resource Gallery

 • SDSs must be readily available

-OSHA recommends workers follow certain steps to prevent hazards when storing chemicals1:
+OSHA recommends workers follow certain steps to prevent hazards when storing chemicals:

 • Keep storage areas free from clutter, explosives, and flammable conditions